bscsemaruf/TypeScriptAssg-problem/README.md

 ## 1. What are some benefits of using TypeScript over JavaScript in a project?

 > We can prevent data type error on the coding time.
-We can perceive our code after long time in shortly
+We can perceive our code after long time in shortly.

 ## 2. What is the purpose of the optional chaining (?.) and nullish coalescing (??) operators in TypeScript, and how do they work?